 Warning signs and safety instructions have become a part of everyday life in recent times, especially in the workplace.
 The increase number of workplace health & safety signs and notices has coincided with more awareness around health and safety, and workplace accidents.

 Employers are legally required to display some health and safety signs.
 Others are put in place to help reduce the likelihood of an accident or emergency being caused for staff or customers.
 In times of such high litigation many employers are unwilling to take a chance and will use safety signage as a matter of course.

 Almost every job will require some knowledge of the basic workplace safety signs.
 Some professions may even require training in understanding the different types of signs to ensure full compliance with the law.

-Workplace safety signs are warnings placed by employers that identify risks, hazards or other safety-related issues.
+Workplace safety signs are warnings placed by employers that identify workplace risks, hazards or other safety-related issues.

 Signs are used to warn employees and members of the public about dangerous substances like acid, or to point out safety features such as fire exits.
 They can also give general information or instructions about equipment that must be worn in some areas.

 Some signs must be displayed as part of the health and safety rules to help reduce risks while some industries carry other more specific requirements.

 Posters that describe how to complete tasks safely might also be displayed while all employers are legally bound to display the Health and Safety Executive’s Health and Safety Law poster.